-1. Connect a new deacon with someone who has experience in the role.
-Spend time in the first meeting exploring the "Charge to the Deacons" and exploring personal call and giftedness.
-What stands out for you in the charge?
+- a.
+Look at the "Charge to the Deacons" together and ask the following: What stands out for you in the charge?
 What resonates deeply and inspires?
 What gifts do you bring to the table?
-What do you see as (potential) personal challenges?

-- 2. Go over the nuts and bolts of diaconal ministry specific to your church context.
+What do you see as (potential) personal challenges? - b.
+Go over the nuts and bolts of diaconal ministry specific to your church context.
 Who collects the money?
 How is the offering schedule set each year?
 Who is on your benevolence list?
 What ministry work is the diaconate engaged in?
 What is required for each role of the diaconate (Chair, Treasurer, Secretary etc.)?

-Does the diaconate have a workplan that reflects wholistic community, justice and benevolence ministry? - 3.
+Does the diaconate have a workplan that reflects wholistic community, justice and benevolence ministry?

+- c.
 Consider using Diaconal Ministries Canada Spiritual Gifts Inventory tool to explore the personal giftedness of the new deacon.
 Share personal stories of faith and service.
-This is helpful in building the mentoring relationship and allowing a mature, wise person of faith to speak into a younger person's life and prompting a hunger for greater work with God. - 4.
-Ask questions!!
-I would start with questions of passion.
+This is helpful in building the mentoring relationship and allowing a mature, wise person of faith to speak into a younger person's life and prompting a hunger for greater work with God. - d.
+Ask questions about him or her, as suggested by Nancy above.
+Start with questions of passion.
 Questions like, What kind of conversation would keep you up late at night?
 What are you passionate about that might surprise other people?
 When you look at the church, or outside the walls of the church, and you consider the fact that the church could make a difference in some of these areas, which ones excite you the most?

-I would also ask questions about their past.
+Also ask questions about their past.
 What have you done in the past that brought you a lot of energy and success?
 What are some areas or competencies that you have that when you used them you had successes, and things happened and changed because of it?

-I would also ask them questions of maturity.
+Ask them questions of maturity.
 Tell me a little bit about your journey with God.
-I also ask people, "When has been a hard time between you and God, when you have doubted him or haven't felt his presence?
+Ask people, "When has been a hard time between you and God, when you have doubted him or haven't felt his presence?
 How did you get through that?"
-And then I always ask, "What has been a hard time in your life?"
+And then ask, "What has been a hard time in your life?"
 For a leader to be good, they have to be very aware of their woundedness, their brokenness, their pain and suffering.

-5. Develop leadership skills and start by reading Ephesians together.
+2. Develop leadership skills and start by reading the book of Ephesians together.

 The primary job of deacons is to equip the body for the work of ministry.
 That means leaders have to be really well-versed in spiritual gifts.
 This vision of leadership involves looking across the horizon of the church and seeing who the people are, what gifts God has deposited in them, and how they can place them in areas that line up with those gifts to leverage the power that God has placed in them.
 This is the power that pushes the church into the future.